 Mr. Wolff, writing back to Epstein, advised him, “should let [Trump] hang himself.”

 Mr. Trump, along with other wealthy and influential people, including former President Bill Clinton, had taken trips on Epstein’s private plane.
-Mr. Trump had also visited Epstein’s Palm Beach home, which is down the street from the president’s Mar-a-Lago estate.
+Mr. Trump also visited Epstein’s Palm Beach home, which is down the street from the president’s Mar-a-Lago estate.

 “If he says he hasn’t been on the plane or to the house, then that gives you a valuable PR and political currency,” Mr. Wolff advised Epstein.
 “You can hang him in a way that potentially generates a positive benefit for you, or if it really looks like he could win, you could save him, generating a debt.”